Yangxinsix/myqueue/docs/cli.rst

 usage: mq sync [-h] [-z] [-v] [-q] [-T] [-A] [folder]

 Make sure SLURM/PBS and MyQueue are in sync.

+Remove tasks that SLURM/PBS doesn't know about.
+Also removes a task if its corresponding folder no longer exists.

 folder:
     Sync tasks in this folder and its subfolders.
 Defaults to current folder.